udiante/npm-html-data-render/README.md

 # HTML Data Render Package

-Package to provide a out of the box html from diferent data.
+Package to provide out of the box html rendering from diferent data (MarkDown or JSON).

 # Usage